It's almost time for the snow to fly and for snowbirds to fly away.

 - Protect your health and more.
 I never go out of the country without travel insurance – I don't think I ever have.
 I've not used it for health, so far, but I have recovered the cost of lost items and more.
 I've actually recovered more money than I've spent on insurance.
 I'm proof that it can be worthwhile.
 Whether you encounter accidents, illness, missed flights or lost baggage, solo snowbirds can minimize risk with the right plan.
 I've studied insurance quite extensively and have two posts for you to read.

 - Going Alone?
 Travel Insurance is a Must.
 This is my most extensive price/benefits comparison of my favorite insurance providers applied across a variety of travel scenarios.

-- Travel Insurance for Senior Solo Travelers.
+- Best Travel Insurance for Seniors: How to Find What’s Right for You.
 I wrote this because insurance for seniors is a bit different and more difficult to get at a reasonable rate.

 - With the exception of World Nomads, you need to buy travel insurance before you leave on your trip.